httpwg/http-extensions/draft-ietf-httpbis-replay.md

 consequences of replay are not significant.

 The request method's safety ({{!RFC7231}}, Section 4.2.1) is one way to determine this.
-However, some resources do elect to associate side effects with safe methods, so this cannot be universally relied upon.
+However, some resources do produce side effects with safe methods, so this cannot be universally relied upon.

 It is RECOMMENDED that origin servers allow resources to explicitly configure whether early data is appropriate in requests.
 Absent such explicit information,